BULLISHWHALES

 Halliburton Company Congressional Trading

-According to U.S. congressional financial disclosures filed under the STOCK Act, members of Congress have reported 81 trades in Halliburton Company (NYSE: HAL) since 2014, across 15 members, worth an estimated $2.3M in disclosed volume (the midpoint of the dollar ranges members report, not exact amounts).
-42 buys against 39 sells, a modestly buy-led skew, with Democratic members responsible for 59% of the trades and Republican members 41%.
+According to U.S. congressional financial disclosures filed under the STOCK Act, members of Congress have reported 133 trades in Halliburton Company (NYSE: HAL) since 2013, across 21 members, worth an estimated $3M in disclosed volume (the midpoint of the dollar ranges members report, not exact amounts).
+68 buys against 65 sells, a modestly buy-led skew, with Democratic members responsible for 36% of the trades and Republican members 64%.
 The most recent disclosure shown was filed February 2026, and Gilbert Cisneros has filed the most HAL transactions among those shown, with 5.
-Other recent filers include Lisa Mcclain.
-One notable disclosed move was a purchase by Gilbert Cisneros on August 5, 2025, up 92.8% since.
+One notable disclosed move was a purchase by Gilbert Cisneros on August 5, 2025, up 65.7% since.
 These figures are drawn from public House and Senate periodic transaction reports and reflect what members were required to disclose, not the current market value of any position.
 For the full record, including the month-by-month buy and sell timeline, the party breakdown, top buyers and sellers, and every individual filing, see the Halliburton Company (HAL) stock overview and the complete trade table below.

 Data updated